wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 Ability to easily pay your affiliates their commission using PayPal.

+=== Manual Payout ===

+Pay affiliates with your preferred method and mark them as paid in the plugin.

 === Unlimited Creatives and Ads for your Affiliates ===

 You can add as many banners or text link ads as you wish.
 Plus, you can easily activate or deactivate creatives as needed.